Last updated November 2023

 - Some examples: If you are Aboriginal, African or African diaspora, Black, Brown, East Asian, First Nations, Indigenous, Mestizx, Mixed-race or Multiracial, Mizrahi, Native, South Asian, or Southeast Asian, you count.
 (This is not an exhaustive list.)
 If you consider yourself white, Caucasian, or white-identified, you wouldn’t count.

-- You can live in any country to apply.
+- You can live in any country to apply as long as you may legally receive a payment by check in the mail.

 - We do not require people who apply to show proof that they are autistic or people of color.
 Because of that, we consider applications on an honor system, although if we have specific reasons to believe that a person is white or non-autistic, we may ask you more questions.
 If we have reason to believe you might not be eligible, we may deny an application or request more information, such as a reference.